tablecheck/cloudflare-2020-systems-engineering-assignment/README.md

 ## Submitting your project

+You made it this far!
+Thank you so much for your time and effort completing this take-home project.
+Now it's time to hand it in and relax.

+When submitting your project, you should submit your code in one of the following ways:
+- a GitHub repository (preferred)
-When submitting your project, you should submit your code either as a zip file as an email attachment, or a GitHub repository to the hiring manager at TableCheck with whom you've spoken.
+- as a zip file (then email it to us),

+Please send this to the hiring manager at TableCheck with whom you've spoken.